Cogmasters/concord/docs/CODING_GUIDELINES.md

 For subjects that are not covered here, we follow [Linux kernel coding style](https://www.kernel.org/doc/html/v4.10/process/coding-style.html#linux-kernel-coding-style)

 ## Commit and Merge
-To avoid creating redundant merge commits the following methods are recommanded:
+To avoid creating redundant merge commits, the following methods are recommanded:
 * [How to avoid merge commits from git pull when pushing to remote](https://stackoverflow.com/questions/30052104/how-to-avoid-merge-commits-from-git-pull-when-pushing-to-remote)